 The State Water Resources Control Board (SWRCB) stores environmental data for regulated facilities in California in their Geotracker database, including groundwater levels and groundwater quality.
 Data from these regulated facilities usually include manual measurements and samples from groundwater monitoring wells (typically shallow wells) at each site.
-Groundwater level data are available for three Geotracker sites located throughout Napa County in 2019 (Table 4-1).
+Groundwater level data are available for seven Geotracker sites located throughout Napa County in 2020 (Table 4-1).
 The groundwater level monitoring frequency is typically semi-annual or quarterly, although more frequent measurements are sometimes recorded.
-Geotracker sites with data reported in 2019 are located in the Napa Valley Floor-Napa Subarea (Figure 4-1).
-Other sites monitored in past years are located within the Napa Valley Floor-MST, Central Interior Valleys, and Berryessa Subareas.
+Three of the Geotracker sites with data reported in 2020 are located in the Napa Valley Floor-Napa Subarea and one is located in the Napa Valley Floor-MST Subarea (Figure 4-1).
+The remaining sites monitored in 2020 are located in the Central Interior Valleys and Berryessa Subareas.